-- Self-attachment also creates the capacity for our child to be alone in the presence of our adult by creating secure attachment of the child with the adult. - The revival of the child creates a context where we can be creative. - When they are three or four-years-old, children can quickly learn to pretend (imagination), do associative thinking (relationship between phenomena), as well as analogical reasoning (similarities and differences between phenomena), which are the basis of creativity. - Spontaneous children don't have any preconceived rigid framework in understanding events.
+- The revival of the child creates a context where we can be creative. - When they are three or four-years-old, children can quickly learn to pretend (imagination), do associative thinking (relationship between phenomena), as well as analogical reasoning (similarities and differences between phenomena), which are the basis of creativity. - Spontaneous children don't have any preconceived rigid framework in understanding events.
 But with outside pressure spontaneity can gradually be replaced by schema and mental coherence.